-Once training is complete, you will get your schedule and begin working.
+Once training is complete, qualified nurses will get their schedule and begin working.
 Your schedule as a travel nurse is similar to that of a perm nurse.
 You will typically work anywhere between 3-4 days of mostly 12-hour shifts.
 The typical schedule is made that way to help avoid any nurse burnout.
 While the advantage of travel nursing is being able to choose your travel assignment based on the type of schedule, the fact is that schedules depend on need so it’s possible your schedule could change periodically.
 Make sure you have looked into housing options so you have a cozy place to relax after long days.

 What Do Travel Nurses Do